 Causes of trapping of the axillary nerve in the quadrilateral space include:

-• fibrous bands or muscle swelling in the space
+• Fibrous bands or muscle swelling in the space

 • Paralabral cysts from the lower part of the labrum of the shoulder

-• growth, such as tumours
+• Growths, such as tumours

 quadilateral space syndrome anatomy